 Your cat may be covering their food to communicate that the new food does not agree with them or that they don’t like the change you’ve made.

-If your cat is becoming obsessive about covering their food, then serving smaller portions more often will help to reduce this behavior.
+If a cat obsessed with food covering, then serving smaller portions more often will help reduce this behavior.